Investment ISAs put your capital at risk, and you may get back less than you originally invested.

 Learn more about easy access savings accounts

 To access your money in these accounts you need to give notice, for instance 30 or 60 days.
-In return you frequently get better rates than with easy access accounts.
-However, they don’t pay market-leading rates and you won’t be able to get the cash quickly in an emergency without paying a penalty.
+They no longer tend to pay better rates than easy access accounts and you won’t be able to get the cash quickly in an emergency without paying a penalty.

 Learn more about notice accounts

 Here you offer to lock your money away for a set period, for instance one, three, or five years.
-In return, banks and building societies pay you higher interest rates.
+In return, you sometimes get higher interest rates and the interest rate won’t change over the fixed period.
 These accounts can therefore be good for medium-term goals.

 Learn more about fixed rate savings

 Some accounts offer you a higher interest rate if you save a certain sum each month.
 These are often linked to current accounts and can pay market-leading rates.
-You might have to agree not to remove any money for the year, and you will be limited in how much you can save.
+You might have to agree not to remove any money for up to a year or two, and you will be limited in how much you can save.

 Learn more about regular savers and linked savings accounts

 If you’ve got spare cash, investing it into your pension is a great way to safeguard your future.
-Even better, the government will give you tax relief at your marginal rate (the rate of income tax you pay).
-Some employers offer contribution matching with which the more you save, the more they pay in – another helpful boost.
+Even better, the government will give you tax relief at your marginal rate (the highest rate of income tax you pay).
+Some employers offer contribution matching so the more you save, the more they pay in – another helpful boost.

 When you invest in stocks and shares ISAs, any returns you make are free from tax, which can make them one of the best ways to invest money.
 Choosing the right ISA provider is key.
 Things to consider include costs and fees, whether they will choose investments for you based on your risk, and the range of investments available.